-The safest way to go about things is to check in online.
-Unfortunately, some airports still require passengers to check in at the airport.
+The safest way to go about things is to check-in online.
+Unfortunately, some airports still require passengers to check-in at the airport.
 Usually, there are clear check-in deadlines.
-We understand that there are thousands of reasons why one might be late for a check in.
-However, late check-in might strip you of the right to claim compensation.
+We understand that there are thousands of reasons why one might be late for check-in.
+However, late check-in might strip you of the right to claim flight compensation.
 A late check-in changes the status of the passenger into “no show.”
-If you miss the flight or are denied boarding because of a late check-in, you are not entitled to a compensation.
+If you miss the flight or are denied boarding because of late check-in, you are not entitled to compensation.
 You might not even be able to get a refund for your ticket.
 You should always check in on time, generally no less than 45 minutes before departure.
 And again, we HIGHLY recommend you always check the rules of your airline.

 Late to a connecting flight

 Your rights depend on the way the connecting flight was booked.
-If the flight is a part of a single reservation and the delay on the first leg caused you to get to your destination 3 or more hours late, you are entitled to a compensation.
+If the flight is a part of a single reservation and the delay on the first leg caused you to get to your destination 3 or more hours late, you are entitled to compensation.
 If the flights were booked separately and the second leg was missed because of a delay on the first, you can request a reimbursement from the first airline.
-Reimbursement can include a moral compensation, the price of ticket for the missed flight, and the price of a new ticket that you had to buy because of the delay.
-But if you missed the second flight because you yourself did not leave enough time to check in for a second flight – it’s on you.
+Reimbursement can include moral compensation, the price of the ticket for the missed flight, and the price of a new ticket that you had to buy because of the delay.
+But if you missed the second flight because you yourself did not leave enough time to check-in for the second flight – it’s on you.